 As an emerging growth company under the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), the Company is eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies.
 The Company has elected to take advantage of the extended transition period for adopting new or revised accounting standards that have different effective dates for public and private companies.
 Those standards apply to companies until the earlier of the date that it is (i) no longer an emerging growth company or (ii) affirmatively and irrevocably opt out of the extended transition period provided in the JOBS Act.
-As a result, these condensed consolidated financial growth company of the company statements may not be comparable to companies that comply with the new or revised accounting pronouncements as of public company effective dates.
-The Company continues to be an emerging growth company for five years following the completion of the IPO, unless one of the following occurs: (i) if the Company's total annual gross revenues are \$1.07 billion or more; or (ii) the Company has issued more than \$1.0 billion in non-convertible debt in the past three years; or (iii) the Company becomes a "large accelerated filer," as defined in Rule 12b-2 of the Exchange Act.
+As a result, these condensed consolidated financial statements may not be comparable to companies that comply with the new or revised accounting pronouncements as of public company effective dates.
+The Company continues to be an emerging growth company until December 31, 2023, unless one of the following occurs: (i) if the Company's total annual gross revenues are \$1.07 billion or more; or (ii) the Company has issued more than \$1.0 billion in non-convertible debt in the past three years; or (iii) the Company becomes a "large accelerated filer," as defined in Rule 12b-2 of the Exchange Act.